Are Chainsaw Gloves Necessary?

 When caring for your gloves, first read the maintenance instructions on how to clean them.
 Most gloves are usually hand washed with lukewarm water and some can be machine washed.
 Also, they are not to be dried in the dryer.
 Strictly natural air drying is recommended.

 In conclusion, I must say that wearing the recommended safety gloves suited to your chainsaw type is an absolute must.
 The frequency in which accidents occur while handling a chainsaw is very high and a lot of them occur on the left hand.
-Gloves should also be cleaned appropriately, so the extra layer of defence they provide will not immediately wear out.
+Gloves should also be cleaned appropriately, so the extra layer of defense they provide will not immediately wear out.